aws/aws-eks-best-practices/content/networking/ipv6/index.md

 ![Dual Stack VPC, mandatory foundation for EKS cluster in IPv6 mode](./eks-ipv6-foundation.png)

 In the IPv6 world, every address is internet routable.
 By default, VPC allocates IPv6 CIDR from the public GUA range.
 VPCs do not support assigning private IPv6 addresses from the [Unique Local Address (ULA)](https://en.wikipedia.org/wiki/Unique_local_address) range as defined by RFC 4193 (fd00::/8 or fc00::/8).
 This is true even when you would like to assign an IPv6 CIDR owned by you.
-Egressing to the internet from Private Subnets is supported by implementing an egress-only internet gateway (EIGW) in a VPC, allowing outbound traffic while blocking all incoming traffic. the following diagram depicts a Pod IPv6 Internet egress flow inside an EKS/IPv6 cluster:
+Egressing to the internet from Private Subnets is supported by implementing an egress-only internet gateway (EIGW) in a VPC, allowing outbound traffic while blocking all incoming traffic.
+The following diagram depicts a Pod IPv6 Internet egress flow inside an EKS/IPv6 cluster:

 ![Dual Stack VPC, EKS Cluster in IPv6 Mode, Pods in private subnets egressing to Internet IPv6 endpoints](./eks-egress-ipv6.png)